andrewcargill/hangman/README.md

 ### Validator testing

-No validation has been carried out on this python code as the validator (pep8online.com) website was not working at the time of writing this document.
+No validation has been carried out on the python code as the validator (pep8online.com) website was not working at the time of writing this document.

 ### Unfixed bugs

-There were no bugs found when running the game within GitPod.
+No bugs were found when running the game within GitPod.

 The game is stable when played via Heroku, but I have experienced the odd game 'freeze' during testing.
 I think this must be an error in the platform rather than the code, as the actions that caused the freezes are not repeatable.